geekau/mediastack-guide/docs/index.md

 This guide will help you rapidly deploy all the applications you need in a full Docker build media stack, to operate a Jellyfin, Jellyseerr, *ARR Media Library Managers (Prowlarr / Sonarr / Radarr / Lidarr / Readarr etc..) and Tdarr Automated Media Transcoding.

+## Why MediaStack.Guide

+Building a good home media stack is not an easy task for people who aren't computer savy.
+Reasearching / picking the right applications for each role you need can be a frustrating activity if you don't know how each of the applications work, and worse, if you need to link them together to build a full home media solution.

+While there are many good technical sites on the Internet which discuss how to configure some of the applications, these take time to set up and configure each of the applications one-by-one, before moving on to a different website to configure the next application - there really aren't many sites dedicated to covering a "complete setup" of all the applications needed, and covering the configuration steps for all of the applications so they all work together.

+By following MediaStack.Guide, you can essentially have all of the applications downloaded and installed in less than 10 minutes using our customised Docker Compose files, then work through our detailed configuration guides to link all of the applications together, without needing a great technical understanding.

+Our approach is "quick and simple" for greater user understanding.

+> Download and install times depends on the speed of your Internet link.

 ## Features

 - Host your media stack using Docker on any Operating System or NAS Device (Windows / Linux / Synology)